 Analytical Psychologist – A psychotherapist/analyst who is trained in the Jungian approach.
 Four- six years postgraduate training plus own analysis.
 Member of the Society for Analytical Psychology (SAP)

-Clinical Psychologist – Three year plus post graduate training.
+Clinical Psychologist – Three year plus post graduate training, usually after gaining a degree in psychology.
 The approach is mainly cognitive-behavioural.
 Member of the British Psychological Society (BPS)